 The Aurora Australis, or Southern Lights, is a phenomenon of nature that occurs when the sun releases an enormous burst of solar wind and magnetic fields or CME (coronal mass ejections) into space.

 The particles in the solar winds collide with earth’s magnetic field to release energy that appears in the sky in the form of auroras.

 The reason Tasmania is one of the best places to see the Aurora Australis is that the earth’s magnetic field is closest to its surface at the North and South poles.
-In the south, Antarctica and Tasmania are the best places to view the Southern Lights.
+In the southern hemisphere, Antarctica and Tasmania are the best places to view the Southern Lights.

 What do the Southern Lights look like?

 The best way to view the Southern Lights is to photograph them.
 The Aurora Australis is not as vivid to the naked eye as it is to the camera.